pfheatwole/thesis/source/foil_geometry.rst

 ..
-This chapter generalizes the typical foil geometry equation to allow arbitrary reference points, relaxing the constraint that the geometry is specified in terms of the leading edge.
+This chapter generalizes the typical foil geometry equation to allow arbitrary reference points for position, relaxing the constraint that the geometry is specified in terms of the leading edge.
 This additional flexibility allows complex geometries to be described using simple parametric design curves.
 The parametric design curves encode domain expertise (reasonable assumptions about typical foil design), thus enabling complete parafoil geometries to be specified using only summary technical specifications.

 *************